-Third-party funding is not forbidden under Italian law, although the practice is rather uncommon.
-Given the lack of a special regulation of third-party funding, contracts aimed at such goal will be governed by general principles of Italian contract law.
+Third-party funding is not forbidden under Italian law although it is rather uncommon.
+Given the lack of special regulation for third-party funding, contracts aimed at it will be governed by general principles of Italian contract law.

 Contingency fees are forbidden under Italian law.
-More precisely, article 13, paragraph 4 of Law of 31 December, No. 247 bans agreements according to which the lawyer is granted as a fee the totality or part of the object of the dispute.
+More precisely, article 13, paragraph 4 of the Law of 31 December 2012, No. 247 bans agreements according to which the lawyer is granted as a fee the totality or part of the object of the dispute.

-On the contrary, parties are free to arrange lawyers' fees relating them (eg, to the time taken), to a percentage on the value of the dispute or in flat rate (see article 13, paragraph 3 of Law of 31 December 2012, No. 247).
+On the contrary, parties are free to arrange lawyers' fees relating them (eg, to the time taken), to a percentage of the value of the dispute or in flat rate (see article 13, paragraph 3 of the Law of 31 December 2012, No. 247).